nxskok/pasias/docs/22-thingy.md

 (h) Add the cluster membership to the data frame you read in from the file, and do a discriminant analysis treating the clusters as known groups.
-Don't display the output yet.
+You can display the output.

 Solution